wojtekmach/minitest-capybara/README.md

 1. it's kinda ugly
 2. you don't have meaningfull error messages.

-With this project minitest gets all the good stuff.
+With this project Minitest gets all the good stuff.

 ## Rails integration